By Design Holistic Health – Our Team

 David is passionate about helping people from all walks of life achieve better health and has found the successful Osteopathic treatment of patients a very rewarding experience.
 He treat people of all ages, from infants through to seniors.

 Jonathan began his Osteopathic practice in 2003 with a vision to create a holistic health centre that cares for the whole person – body, mind, soul and spirit.
-In 2018, this vision has been realised with the opening of the new premise in Hardy St, Lilydale.
 Jonathan’s approach works from the inside-out and the outside-in, utilising Osteoapthic hands-on techniques and Nutritional Medicine/health coaching advice, sometimes involving gene profiling.
 Jonathan is deeply passionate about his own health and will apply that passion to your health too.

-Along with his wife and 3 children, Jonathan lives in Montrose and is involved in his local church (Discovery Church), enjoys running, riding, gardening, golf at Gardiner’s Run Golf Course and enjoying the peace and tranquility of the Dandenongs, while living a healthy and simplified life.
+Along with his wife and 3 children, Jonathan lives in Montrose and is involved in his local church (Discovery Church), enjoys running, gardening and golf at Gardiner’s Run Golf Course and enjoying the peace and tranquility of the Dandenongs, while living a healthy and simplified life.

 During her time in university, Jasmine worked as a sports trainer where she worked closely with internationally renowned sports doctors and physiotherapists.
 This allowed Jasmine to gain extensive knowledge on modern treatments and rehabilitation of sporting injuries.